Injured in a truck accident? Nevada law may entitle you to compensation

-If you've been involved in a truck accident in Nevada, our caring Las Vegas personal injury lawyers may be able to help you recover damages for your medical bills, property damage, lost wages, lost earning capacity, pain and suffering, and other losses.
+If you've been involved in a truck accident in Nevada, our caring Nevada personal injury lawyers may be able to help you recover damages for your medical bills, property damage, lost wages, lost earning capacity, pain and suffering, and other losses.

 For a free consultation to discuss how to file a lawsuit for injuries sustained in a trucking accident, call us at 702-DEFENSE (702-333-3673).

 And to help you learn more about truck accident laws in Nevada, we address the following, below:

 - 1. What compensation can I get after a truck accident in Clark County?

 - 2. How can a Nevada personal injury lawyer help?